Fully nonequilibrium Hall response from Berry curvature

 where reference to $\bs E$-dependence is suppressed for notational convenience, $\bs \phi_t \coloneqq \hat k_x (k_E/\tau_0 \omega) \sin{\om t}$, and we have defined $A_s(t) = \exp{s\int_0^t \frac{\dd{t'}}{\tau(t')} }$. {The $n$-th harmonic of the transverse current is given by} $\bar J_y^{(n)} = \int_{t_0 - \pi/\om}^{t_0 + \pi/\om} e^{-i n \om t} J_y(t)$, where $\om t_0, t_0/\tau_0 \gg 1$ such that the system enters a (time-periodic) steady state, and the transverse current is $J_y( t) = (e^2 E/\hbar) \cos{\om t} \allowbreak \int \dd{\bs k_0} f(\bs k_0 + \bs \phi_t, t) \Om_{xy}(\bs k_0)$.

 \para{Odd-\texorpdfstring{$\om$}{TEXT} vs. even-\texorpdfstring{$\om$}{TEXT} response}

-{In general, under an applied electric field, the relaxation time that appears in the Boltzmann equation develops a dependence on $\bs k \cdot \hat E$, even if $\tau$ is assumed to be spatially uniform at equilibrium~\cite{sm}.
-This directional dependence is a result of nonequilibrium steady-state conditions imposed by the field, where scattering rates can differ for states at $\mathbf{k}$ and -$\mathbf{k}$. } We show that the spatial non-uniformity of $\tau$, thus generated, leads to a non-trivial odd-$\om$ response~\footnote{In the limit where the relaxation time is a constant, $\tau(t) = \tau_*$, we observe that $J_y(t + \pi/\om) = J_y(t) + e^{-t/\tau_*} I(t)$.
+{In general, the relaxation time is $\bs k$-dependent and sensitive to the symmetries of the system.
+Moreover, under an applied electric field, it} develops a dependence on $\bs k \cdot \hat E$, even if $\tau$ is assumed to be spatially uniform at equilibrium~\cite{sm}.
+This directional dependence {at a finite $\bs E$} is a result of nonequilibrium steady-state conditions imposed by the field, where scattering rates can differ for states at $\mathbf{k}$ and -$\mathbf{k}$.
+We show that the spatial non-uniformity of $\tau$ {generated by $\bs E$} leads to a non-trivial odd-$\om$ response~\footnote{In the limit where the relaxation time is a constant, $\tau(t) = \tau_*$, we observe that $J_y(t + \pi/\om) = J_y(t) + e^{-t/\tau_*} I(t)$.
 Thus, the contribution of $J_y(t)$ to $\bar J_y^{(2n+1)}$ is exponentially suppressed at $t \gg \tau_* \sim \tau_0$.
 Therefore, for a spatiotemporally uniform relaxation time only even harmonics of $J_y$ are appreciable deep in the steady state.
 It is easily checked that this non-perturbative outcome is consistent with the perturbative results obtained in the limit of a uniform $\tau$~\cite{nakai2019nonreciprocal,zhang2023}. }.
 The fact that a finite odd-$\omega$ response is generated by the $\bs E$-dependent corrections to the relaxation time indicates that the reference state for this response is not in {global} equilibrium.